 Complex food webs support diverse ecosystems.
 If one type of prey becomes scarce, a predator might switch to consuming more of another species it eats.
-However, changes in one part of the food web may cause a trophic cascadeoffsite link that affects organisms across multiple trophic levels.
+However, changes in one part of the food web may cause a trophic cascade that affects organisms across multiple trophic levels.
 For instance, removing a top predator may cause its prey to become more abundant, as fewer individuals are eaten.
 But with more prey around, the organisms that it eats may become scarcer.
 Seemingly simple changes can have complex effects, with direct and indirect interactions rippling throughout entire ecosystems.

 Humans play an important role as one of the top predators in these food webs.
 It is our responsibility to ensure that our fisheries are sustainable and that we are not polluting the ocean with toxins that bioaccumulate in food webs.